 There are loads of great hassle-free ways to get to the event.

-Yes - we wouldn’t make you pee in the bushes!
-There will be socially-distanced toilets located along the route at multiple points, as well as accessible facilities, all of which will be regularly cleaned.
-These will all have a one-way entry/exit system with plenty of hand wash/sanitising stations.
+Yes - there will be toilets located along the route at multiple points, as well as accessible facilities, all of which will be regularly cleaned.
+These will all have a one-way entry/exit system with plenty of hand wash/sanitising station

 For the best GlasGLOW experience for both you and the wee ones, we recommend you bring them in a carrier but you’re welcome to bring a pram if that’s not possible.
 Remember, under 3s go free but please ensure you book a free ticket for any little ones you’re bringing!

 We’re really sorry but no pooches (except assistance dogs) are allowed.
 The event is busy, has flashing lights and lots of sounds, so while it’s great fun for humans, it won’t be a nice experience for your canine pals.

 Yes, small bags are allowed, but please remember no alcohol will be permitted.